pierceforfears/plan-it-perennial/README.md

-### Plan-It-Perennial - Team Red
+### Plan-It Perennial - Team Red
 ​
 ### Project Goal

-The user will visit the website and input their location.
-The app will then check the climate in that area and also what the current season is.
-After retrieving the weather data, the app wil then check the plant database and determine which plants would do well in the user's location at that season.
-The user can also check if a particular plant would do well in their area.
+The user will visit the website and select their region on the map.
+The app will then access our database of plants and pull up the plants that do well in their region.
 The app will then display all these results to the user on the page.
+The user can also add to the database any plants that did well in their area.

 ​
 #### Team Members